pgRouting/pgrouting/doc/mst/pgr_prim.rst

 .. rubric:: Availability

-* Experimental:

-  * v3.0.0
+* New as experimental on v3.0.0

 Description
 -------------------------------------------------------------------------------

-This algorithm find the minimum spanning forest in a possibly disconnected graph.
+This algorithm finds the minimum spanning forest in a possibly disconnected graph using Prim's algorithm.

 **The main characteristics are:**

-- It's implementation is only on **undirected graph**.
-- Process is done only on edges with positive costs.
-- Span start from chosen root_vertex resulting subgraph.

-  - When root vertex is not given then result is minimun spanning tree of disconnected graph.

-- Values are returned when there is a minimum spanning tree.
+.. include:: prim-family.rst
+   :start-after: prim-description-start
+   :end-before: prim-description-end

-  - When there is no edge in graph then EMPTY SET is return.
+- EMPTY SET is returned when there are no edges in the graph.

-- The minimum spanning tree is same for any root vertex.
-- Running time: :math:`O(E*log V)`

-..
-Note:: From boost Graph:
-   "The algorithm as implemented in Boost.Graph does not produce correct results on graphs with parallel edges."

 Signatures